Lightprotocol/psp-examples/README.md

 These are reference implementations for Solana Localnet.

-Each PSP is bootstrapped using the [Light CLI](https://www.npmjs.com/package/@lightprotocol/cli) and levarages Light's [zk.js](https://npmjs.com/package/@lightprotocol/zk.js) on the client.
+Each PSP is bootstrapped using the [Light CLI](https://www.npmjs.com/package/@lightprotocol/cli) and leverages Light's [zk.js](https://npmjs.com/package/@lightprotocol/zk.js) on the client.

-We'll add more examples over time and keep these up2date with latest changes.
+We'll add more examples over time and keep these up to date with the latest changes.

-For an example using zk.js just for token transfers without a custom PSP, see [./private-payments](https://github.com/Lightprotocol/psp-examples/tree/main/private-payments)
+If you're looking for an example that uses zk.js for simple token transfers without a custom PSP, see [./private-payments](https://github.com/Lightprotocol/psp-examples/tree/main/private-payments)